-- 1. in any school building or on any school premises before, during or after school hours; - 2. on any bus or other vehicle as part of any school activity; - 3. at any bus stop; - 4. during any school-sponsored activity or extracurricular activity: - 5. at any time or place when the individual is subject to the oversight and authority of school personnel;

-- 6. at any time or place when the behavior has a direct and immediate effect on maintaining order and discipline in CCSs; and - 7. while using school or personal electronic communications, including employee and student emails, text messaging, instant messaging, chat rooms, blogging, websites and social networking websites (i.e., Snapchat or Instagram).
+- a. in any school building or on any school premises before, during or after school hours; - b. on any bus or other vehicle as part of any school activity; - c. at any bus stop; - d. during any school-sponsored activity or extracurricular activity; - e. at any time or place when the individual is subject to the oversight and authority of school personnel; - f. at any time or place when the behavior has a direct and immediate effect on maintaining order and discipline in CCSs; and - g. while using school or personal electronic communications, including employee and student emails, text messaging, instant messaging, chat rooms, blogging, websites and social networking websites (i.e., Snapchat or Instagram).